552 Publications

 Published at :Food Chemistry

-The pulp and kernel composition, lipid classes, fatty acid composition and distribution of triglycerides and triglyceride composition of kernel fat from Arecastrum romanozoffianum palms grown in Nigeria have been studied.
+Abstract The pulp and kernel composition, lipid classes, fatty acid composition and distribution of triglycerides and triglyceride composition of kernel fat from Arecastrum romanozoffianum palms grown in Nigeria have been studied.
 The kernel has a moderate fat content.
 Lauric acid was the dominant fatty acid in whole kernel fat, in kernel triglycerides and also in the 2-monoglycerides derived from triglycerides by pancreatic lipase hydrolysis.
 All the fatty acids in kernel triglycerides exhibited a preference for the combined 1,3-positions except for lauric acid which exhibited a specificity for the 2-position.
 The trisaturated triglycerides were the dominant glyceride type and the fatty acid compositions of the various glyceride fractions from AgNO3-TLC suggested a paucity of simple (monoacid) triglycerides and completely unsaturated triglycerides.
 Arecastrum romanozoffianum pulp consisted mainly of carbohydrate.

 Download Full Abstract